How To Write A Business Proposal

 State of the problem at hand

-This is the main focus of the client’s attention, whereby you summarize the issue affecting a potential client.
-This is where you are given a platform to analyze and explain the issue or a problem he or she is facing and show him or her how your product or service would help address his or her problem.
+This is the client’s main focus, whereby you summarize the issue affecting a potential client.
+This is where you are given a platform to analyze and explain the topic or a problem they are facing and show them how your product or service would help address their issue.

-Here is where you are expected to present a solution to the problem in question and give a strategy on which you are basing to address the problem in question.
-Your solution should be directed to the client’s needs so that the client fully recognizes that the solution was specifically designed to address his or her problem.
-Include the products or services you will use the address the client's problem, the methodologies you have put in place, and the time it will take to have the issue sorted.
+Here is where you are expected to present a solution to the problem in question and give a strategy on which you are basing to address the issue in question.
+Your answer should be directed to the client’s needs to fully recognize that the solution was specifically designed to address their problem.
+Include the products or services you will use the address the client's situation, the methodologies you have put in place, and the time it will take to have the issue sorted.

 Pricing and Budgeting